Would you be interested in joining a book club?

 Book clubs are a wonderful way to share your insights, opinions, and love of the written word.

-The Friends of the Library Book Club invite you to join them the 3rd Wednesday of every other month for an informal review of selected books.
+The Friends of the Library Book Club invite you to join them the 3rd Thursday of every other month for an informal review of selected books.
+Meetings are in January, March, May, July, September, November.
 The group chooses an array of popular, literary, and intellectual titles along with notable authors for their discussions.
-If you would like to be a part of this group the next meeting is scheduled for Wednesday, September 20th at 1:00 p.m. in the lower level of the library.
+If you would like to be a part of this group the next meeting is scheduled for Wednesday, Jan 17th at 1:00 p.m. in the lower level of the library.

-The book for discussion is Three Sisters, Three Queens by Philippa Gregory.
+The book for discussion is Rules of Civility by Amor Towles.